 The call option was not exercised within the relevant timeframe (February 2021) and consequently in accordance with the loan agreement the principal amount and any accrued interest became repayable in full.
-At that date the Group reclassified the asset from a financial asset held at fair value through profit and loss to a financial asset held at amortised cost
+At that date the Group reclassified the asset from a financial asset held at fair value through profit and loss to a financial asset held at amortised cost.

 In March 2021, PMP requested arbitration to have the loan agreement recognised as an equity investment contract.
-In July 2022, the Arbitra Camera in Rome decided to reject the main claim of PMP to recognise the loan as an equity investment.Â
+In July 2022, the Arbitra Camera in Rome decided to reject the main claim of PMP to recognise the loan as an equity investment.

-As part of our risk assessment we considered the recoverability of the loan note (page 100, note 27) to be a key audit matter, and in respect of this matter we:
+In November 2023, the Group initiated a second arbitration to assert its right to restitution and obtain PMP's condemnation of the consequent payment.
+As part of our risk assessment we considered the recoverability of the loan note instrument to be a key audit matter, and in respect of this matter we:

-$\hat{A}\cdot\hat{A}\,\hat{A}\,\hat{A}\,\hat{A}\,\hat{A}\,\hat{A}$ made enquiries of management and the Audit Committee regarding the structure of the transaction and the latest status of legal proceedings;

-$\hat{A}\cdot\hat{A}\,\hat{A}\,\hat{A}\,\hat{A}\,\hat{A}$ obtained and reviewed the original loan documents including the call option agreement;

-$\hat{A} \cdot \hat{A} \hat{A} \hat{A} \hat{A} \hat{A}$ obtained loan working papers and reviewed the accounting entries;

-$\hat{A} \cdot \hat{A} \hat{A} \hat{A} \hat{A} \hat{A} \hat{A}$ met with management to obtain an understanding of their assessment of the recoverable amount of the loan and why management believes no impairment of the carrying value of the loan note is required;

-$\hat{A} \cdot \hat{A} \hat{A} \hat{A} \hat{A} \hat{A}$ discussed with management their understanding of the process of assessing recoverability of the loan note;

-$\hat{A}\cdot\hat{A}\,\hat{A}\,\hat{A}\,\hat{A}\,\hat{A}\,\hat{A}$ requested and received information from Cadogan legal advisors on the current legal status and legal proceedings;

-$\hat{A} \cdot \hat{A} \hat{A} \hat{A} \hat{A} \hat{A} \hat{A}$ based on available information to us we critically assessed the ability of the counterparty to repay the amounts due; and

-·Â Â Â Â Â reviewed the disclosures in relation to financial instruments including the accounting policy, critical judgments and estimates and financial instrument disclosures.
+- made enquiries of management and the Audit Committee regarding the structure of the transaction and the latest status of legal proceedings; - · obtained and reviewed the original loan documents including the call option agreement; - · obtained loan workings papers and reviewed the accounting entries; - met with management to obtain an understanding of their assessment of the recoverable amount of the loan and why management believes no impairment of the carrying value of the loan note is required; - · discussed with management their understanding of the process of assessing recoverability of the loan note; - requested and received information from Cadogan legal advisors on the current legal status and legal proceedings; - · based on available information to us we critically assessed the ability of the counterparty to repay the amounts due; and - reviewed the disclosures in relation to financial instruments including the accounting policy, critical judgments and estimates and financial instrument disclosures.